-Last Christmas my in Laws gave Ken and I matching Desk chairs.
+Last Christmas my in-laws gave Ken and I matching desk chairs.
 We only had one and it was pretty broken.
-Ever since I’ve had a love-hate relationship with it.
-I love it because it’s so comfortable, actually one of the best I’ve ever had.
-My back does so much better with this chair, BUT it’s all dark and leather, in hot days I feel like I get stuck on it and it hurts when I get up plus it’s cold in the winter and I just do not like the look of it.
-So the other day I decided to prettify it with polka-dots and some spray primer and paint.
+Ever since we assemble them I've had a love-hate relationship with mine.
+I love it because it's so (I mean SO) comfortable, actually one of the best I've ever had.
+My back does so much better with this chair, BUT it's all dark and leather, on hot days I feel like I get stuck on it and it hurts when I get up 😛 plus it's cold in the winter and I just do not like the look of it.
+So the other day I decided to prettify it with polka-dot fabric and some spray primer and paint.
 By now you should know that I LOVE polka-dots hehe.

 My main idea was to make covers that I could easily take out and wash because, well as long as it's fabric it will get dirty.
 I used Velcro for the back piece and elastic for the seat so I can remove them later.

 The chair had a couple of wear sports in the bottom of the arm-rest so it was perfect time to give it a little upgrade, I am working on the office-craft-sewing room, so I will show you all the pieces I am working on (I have 3 more half done projects right now)